MichieldeB/WRF_tables/README.md

 This is done in a second check of all land cover types during the real.exe step, turning the lake classes into the water class.
 It can only handle one class of lake and water at a time. (the river coarses and other water classes will not be included in the landmask.

+Thus to include all 5 water classes the WRF model needs to accept lists for islake or iswater.
+Or we precombine the classes into the lake and water class.
+I have combined water flows and lakes into lakes, the estuaries, I have combined the other water classes (coastal lagoons and sea and ocean) into the sea and ocean class.
+Since these classes were all still the same, this should not give a difference in the end result.

 Required code might be put online when I find the time to work on it.

 ## Preparation of the LAND USE files